Swiss Giant Snow Pea

-About the Art: Sifting through history to learn about the origins of plant varieties is like going on a archaeological dig.
-Through collage, artist Sara Pearce reimagines giant peas, slaloming down Swiss slopes, towards the buried remains of early dwellers.
+Artwork by Sara Pearce.
+Sifting through history to learn about the origins of plant varieties is like going on an archeological dig.
+Through collage, Sara reimagines giant peas, slaloming down Swiss slopes, towards the buried remains of early dwellers.